 Why have we published this guide?

-- With inflation at hovering around 2%, it’s arguable that money is losing value in term deposits.
+- With inflation at hovering around 7%, it’s arguable that money is losing value in term deposits - our guides to term deposits and PIE term deposits have the latest rates.

 - Our intention is to present a list of options that have the potential to outperform term deposit rates and produce income.